DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Despite the IRS strengthening its security, Trevor Buxton says to file early.
-Identity thieves may attempt to file a bogus tax return in your name in 2018
+Identity thieves may attempt to file a bogus tax return in your name.

 You may be at increased risk in a year where your income, age or filing status does not require you to file a tax return.
 Identity thieves may file a phony tax return in your place and collect a fraudulent refund.

 1. Key IRS Identity Theft Indicators Continue Dramatic Decline in 2017; Security Summit Marks 2017 Progress Against Identity Theft , Internal Revenue Service, February 2018

 These articles are for general information purposes only and are not intended to provide legal, tax, accounting or financial advice.
 PNC urges its customers to do independent research and to consult with financial and legal professionals before making any financial decisions.

 This site may provide reference to Internet sites as a convenience to our readers.
 While PNC endeavors to provide resources that are reputable and safe, we cannot be held responsible for the information, products or services obtained on such sites and will not be liable for any damages arising from your access to such sites.
 The content, accuracy, opinions expressed and links provided by these resources are not investigated, verified, monitored or endorsed by PNC.

 GET IN TOUCH

 We have tools to help you bank when and where you want.Mobile Apps Directory »

 Be part of our inclusive culture that strives for excellence and rewards talent.Visit PNC Careers »